For all choirs

 - Choir directors and accompanying adults are responsible for the supervision of their choir/s at all times.

-- Competing choirs must learn and perform the festival song.
-Schools may photocopy up to five copies of each original piece of music for use with the school choirs as long as the school holds a current APRA/AMCOS licence.
+- Schools may photocopy up to five copies of each original piece of music for use with the school choirs as long as the school holds a current OneMusic licence See section l) below.

 - Choir directors will be requested to provide the Regional Coordinator with one published or clear manuscript copy (or words where no written music exists) of each piece to be sung.
 This is not required for choirs giving ‘performance only without feedback’ (category 2a).